This post is sponsored by Idaho® Potatoes, all opinions are mine!

+I know some of you have never heard of shishito peppers.
 Shishito peppers are a small, sweet Asian pepper and are generally not hot.
 That being said, you will occasionally get one that has a little fire to it, so be forewarned.
 They are thin-skinned, which makes them perfect for charring and nibbling.
 The Asian spice blend used on the potatoes is shichimi togarashi and I’ve included both a link to purchase and a recipe to make it yourself.
+If shishito peppers are not available in your area, look for another mild pepper like a cubanelle.
 Let’s get cookin’!

 - 2 lbs.
 Idaho® Fingerling Potatoes

 - 3 tablespoons shichimi togarashi

 - Preheat oven to 400°F. Wash potatoes and slice in half lengthwise.
 In a medium bowl, toss potatoes with canola, togarashi, shishito peppers and a pinch of salt and pepper.